 In this article, we look at some of the possible causes of nipple pain:

-Friction on the nipple can often cause soreness and a stinging pain.
+Friction on the nipple can often cause soreness, a stinging pain, or even bleeding.
 The skin may also become dry or chapped.

 Nipples that have already been injured by friction, an allergic reaction, or are cracked or bleeding have a higher risk of infection.
-Lactation and breast-feeding may also increase the risk of infection.
+Lactation and breastfeeding

 A yeast infection, also known as thrush, at the nipples is often felt as a burning, stinging pain that does not go away by reducing sources of friction.
 The nipples may be bright pink and the areola may be reddish or flaky.

-Many breast-feeding women describe thrush as sharp, hot pain immediately after the feed.
+Those who breastfeed describe thrush as a sharp, hot pain that is felt immediately after the feed.
 Signs of the infection may also appear on their baby.

 Mastitis is possible during pregnancy if milk becomes trapped in one of the milk ducts.
 Bacteria can start to grow in the duct and spread.
 This type of infection can cause a swollen, red, sore breast and nipple.